-A conditional offer of employment is a job offer that is contingent on the employee meeting certain conditions or requirements before starting the job.
-This often includes successfully passing certain aptitude tests, background checks or a physical exam.
+A conditional offer of employment is a job offer contingent on the employee first meeting certain conditions or requirements before starting the job.
+This often includes successfully passing certain aptitude tests, background checks, drug screenings, or a physical exam.

 Conditional job offers may also have time limits for meeting the qualifications.

-If an employer makes a conditional job offer, it cannot be dependant on an illegal discriminatory basis.
+If an employer makes a contingent offer, it cannot be dependent on an illegal discriminatory basis.
 An employer cannot condition a job for a reason that discriminates against the employee based on his or her protected status.

 Below, our California employment law attorneys discuss the following frequently asked questions about conditional offers of employment in California:

 - 1. What is a conditional offer of employment?

 - 2. Can an employer withdraw a conditional offer of employment?

 - 3. What kinds of conditions can an employer require?

 - 4. What are illegal job offer conditions?